 The measles-mumps-rubella (MMR) vaccine is the best way to help protect against mumps.
 Among those vaccinated, some may still get mumps if they are exposed to the virus but the risk of getting the disease in a vaccinated person is much lower compared to an unvaccinated person.

 Children should get two doses of the MMR vaccine:

 - the first dose at age 12-15 months

 - the second dose at age 4-6 years

 The mumps vaccine is safe and effective.
-Most children don’t have any side effects from the vaccine.
+Most children do not have side effects from the vaccine.
 The side effects that do occur are usually very mild, such as a fever or rash.

 There is also an MMRV vaccine, a combination vaccine that protects against four diseases: measles, mumps, rubella, and varicella (chickenpox).
-Talk to a healthcare professional for help deciding which vaccine to use.
+Talk to a healthcare professional to determine which vaccine is best for your child.

 Updated June 2020

 Source: Centers for Disease Control and Prevention